citp/privacy-policy-historical/f/fa/fan/fansnap.com.md

 Should you have any questions, concerns or comments please email us at [hi@seatgeek.com](mailto:hi@seatgeek.com).

-© 2015 SeatGeek, all rights reserved.
-SEATGEEK, and SEATGEEK are trademarks of SeatGeek Inc.
+© 2016 SeatGeek, all rights reserved.
+SeatGeek and SEATGEEK are trademarks of SeatGeek Inc.